 Charts and Statistics

-Above, you can see the needs that were expressed to our Call Center in April.
+Above, you can see the needs that were expressed to our Call Center in May.
 The darker the green, the more reliable the resource that we were able to activate to help our neighbors in need.
 The darker the red, the fewer resources are available.
-Ultimately, as we recorded outcomes, we were able to connect about two-fifths of needs with an existing resource, problem solve with another two-fifths to help meet the needs, while one fifth of needs expressed to us we we’re able to help with.
+Ultimately, as we recorded outcomes, we were able to connect about one-fifth of needs with a reliable resource, one-fifth did not have resources, and in the remaining cases, we were able to do some meaningful problem solving.

 Report on Aug